docker/docs/content/desktop/hardened-desktop/settings-management/air-gapped-containers.md

 - `DIRECT`: Allows this request to go direct, without a proxy
 - `PROXY reject.docker.internal:any_port`: Rejects this request

-In this particular example HTTP and HTTPS requests for `internal.corp` are sent via the HTTP proxy  `10.0.0.1:3128`.
+In this particular example, HTTP and HTTPS requests for `internal.corp` are sent via the HTTP proxy `10.0.0.1:3128`.
 Requests to connect to IPs on the subnet `192.168.0.0/24` connect directly.
 All other requests are blocked.

-To restrict traffic connecting to ports on the developers local machine, match the special hostname `host.docker.internal`.
+To restrict traffic connecting to ports on the developers local machine, [match the special hostname `host.docker.internal`](../../networking.md#i-want-to-connect-from-a-container-to-a-service-on-the-host).